JohnathonNow/Bending/README.md

 ask you for server details - your answers here don't matter anymore.
 The game will be hosted on port 25565.
 You can join a server, including your own, by clicking the Join button.
 It will prompt you for a server address - if you are hosting it yourself, you can leave this blank.
 Otherwise enter the address of the server you wish to play on.
-I will forever have a server running on [johnwesthoff.com](johnwesthoff.com) for the latest release of the game.
+I will for as long as reasonable have a server running on [johnwesthoff.com](johnwesthoff.com) for the latest release of the game.

 Controls